thien/spacebodies.cpp/Report/Report.md

 Derive the runtime complexity of the code and compare it to your experimental data.
 -->

-Under the assumption that the timestep and time limit is fixed, the most dominant function `updateBodies()` which utilises a nested loop that iterates through the number of bodies intiated.
+Under the assumption that the timestep and time limit is fixed, the most dominant function `updateBodies()` which utilises a nested loop that iterates through the number of bodies initiated.
 For each iteration, a force for a given body is calculated by comparing its position against every other body in space.
 This results in `updateBodies()` to run in $O(n^2)$.

 Procedures have been taken to reduce the constant; Each body only calculates its force against bodies that precede them in the order of initiation i.e. Body $2$ calculates force from Body $1$ and Body $0$ whereas Body $3$ calculates from $0,1$ and $2$.